Huizhou

-Huizhou (惠州) is a city in east-central Guangdong Province, China, forty-three miles north of Hong Kong.
+Huizhou (惠州) is a city in east-central Guangdong Province, China, 43 mi north of Hong Kong.
 Huizhou borders the provincial capital of Guangzhou to the west, Shenzhen and Dongguan to the southwest, Shaoguan to the north, Heyuan to the northeast, Shanwei to the east, and Daya Bay of the South China Sea to the south.
 As of the 2020 census, the city has about 6,042,852 inhabitants and is administered as a prefecture-level city.
 Huizhou's core metropolitan area, which is within Huicheng and Huiyang Districts, is home to around 2,090,578 inhabitants.

 History

 During the Song dynasty, Huizhou was a prefectural capital of the Huiyang prefecture and the cultural center of the region.

 The West Lake in Huizhou was formerly known as Feng Lake.
 At the age of 59, Su Shi was exiled to Huizhou by the imperial government of Song.
 When he visited Feng Lake in Huizhou, he found it located in the west of the city and was as beautiful as West Lake in Hangzhou.
 Therefore, he renamed it the West Lake.
 In order to solve the traffic problems on both sides of West Lake, he invested to help build two bridges.
 Later generations named bridges as the bridge Su Di to commemorate his achievements.
 And the two bridges in the West Lake becomes one of the eight scenic spots in the West Lake, called "Su Di Play Moon".

 Huizhou used to be a prosperous region, specializing in commerce and trading, which changed during the 20th century due to wars.
 After the 1980s, Huizhou developed as a manufacturing base.